sam0x17/macro_magic/README.md

 crates, as long as you can modify the source code) for export.
 The tokens of these items can then be imported by the `import_tokens!` macro using the path to an item you have exported.

-An advanced macro, `import_tokens_indirect!` is also provided which is capable of going across crate boundaries without complicating your dependencies.
+Two advanced macros, `import_tokens_indirect!` and `read_namespace!` are provided when the "indirect" feature is enabled.
+These macro are capable of going across crate boundaries without complicating your dependencies and can return collections of tokens based on a shared common prefix.

 Among other things, the patterns introduced by Macro Magic can be used to implement safe and efficient coordination and communication between macro invocations in the same file, and even